agustinsadaca/todo-react-spring/README.md

 The react app use Router and It has two pages placed on the pages folder
 I'm sorry that I couldn't style the app.
 I work in the mornings :)

+.There are two branches on the git the
+ ------main branch has the todo item crud only----
+ ------folderTodo branch has the folder creation and task creation----

 ###########Para usar local
 ##
 command:    git clone https://github.com/agustinsadaca/todo-react-spring.git